cicero78M/Cicero_V2/docs/premium_subscription.md

 Dashboard web users can submit the premium form through a dedicated route that accepts the updated payload from the UI:

+- `GET /premium/request/context`
+  - Requires a dashboard session token validated by `verifyDashboardToken`.
+  - Returns the authenticated dashboard username and the preferred UUID to populate the form automatically:
+    - `username` – taken from the dashboard session.
+    - `user_uuid` – prioritises the linked `user_id` when available, otherwise
+      falls back to `dashboard_user_id` for traceability.
+    - `dashboard_user_id` and `user_id` are returned for completeness.
 - `POST /premium/request`
   - Requires a dashboard session token validated by `verifyDashboardToken` (Bearer header or `token` cookie).
 The middleware also checks the Redis